marshallswain/feathers-pinia/docs/guide/data-modeling.md

 }
 ```

 The above example uses `app.pushToStore` to replace `data.pages` with the pages in the `pages` service store.
+If the
+data didn't exist already, it will be added.
+If it did exist, the store record will be patched with any new data.
 The
 `data.pages` array will be a static array, not adjusting its length when new data arrives.
 So we need another
 utility to make it reactive: `defineVirtualProperty`.